Expanding Access to Engineering Through Community Libraries

 Reusable activity station guides and program documentation for future events

-A sustainable library-hosted robotics program model that can be replicated at additional library locations through the RAIL framework.
+A sustainable library-hosted robotics program model designed for replication at additional library locations through the RAIL framework.

 Current Status & Future Expansion